Jasonfran/Basic-engine-for-OpenGL/README.md

 * Model loader using assimp.
 * Add event system for easier keyboard, mouse and "game" event handling
 * Build basic GUI functionality, probably [NanoVG](https://github.com/memononen/nanovg) but could try making my own basic buttons and sliders
-* Basic forward rendering to begin with, will move to deferred pipeline once the basics are built
+* Basic forward rendering to begin with, can add deferred rendering functionality once I learn more about it.